kordlib/codegen-kt/docs/topics/kotlinpoet.md

 ```

 ### Constructor inlining
-The Kotlinpoet API always allows you to add "spec-types" to other "spec-types" (e.g. TypeSpec.addType() is for adding
+The KotlinPoet API always allows you to add "spec-types" to other "spec-types" (e.g. TypeSpec.addType() is for adding
 classes, interfaces, etc.), however in most cases you only construct that spec type to immediately add it to another
 spec, therefore we do something we call "constructor-inlining", where we take the [Factory function](#factory_functions)
 and generate a version of the "addSpec" function to directly call the constructor